 “The government brought in the Six Acts which suppressed the reformers.
 Many of the movement’s leadership were imprisoned.
 Henry Hunt, the main speaker at Peterloo, was sentenced to two and a half years in prison.
 Anyone who spoke out against the government was at risk too.”

 Yet attempts to cover up the massacre did not stop the production of thousands of Peterloo-themed commemorative souvenirs.
-Pottery makers raced to create transfer-printed tableware like these jugs, which are part of the museum’s collection and now on display in our Textiles Gallery.
+Pottery makers raced to create transfer-printed tableware like these jugs, which are part of the museum’s collection.

 The jugs show the face of Henry Hunt and denounce the government violence.
 Commemorative ceramics like this were already commonly produced for events like royal or sporting events, but until Peterloo, had never been created for a political cause.